-Down a long, dirt road in an undisclosed location deep in Joshua Tree, there is an escape from the city, and an oasis for artistic types needing inspiration.
-As you arrive at the tall, maroon colored wooden fence, you will see personalized parking spots.
-“The New World”, “The Integratrailer”, “The Pioneer”, “The Sweet”, “The Lux”, “The Pony”, “The Fifi” and “The Sideshow”.
-These are the names of the eight trailers you can reside in at Hicksville, Trailer Park Motel and Artist Retreat.
+As you arrive at the tall, maroon-colored wooden fence, you will see a curious assortment of personalized parking spots: “The New World,” “The Integratrailor,” “The Pioneer,” “The Sweet,” “The Lux,” “The Pony,” “The Fifi,” and “The Sideshow.”
+These are the puzzling names of the eight trailers in which you can reside at Hicksville Trailer Park Motel and Artist Retreat.

 Los Angeles writer and director Morgan Higby Night opened Hicksville in 2010.
-A long time admirer of the mysterious and lovely Joshua Tree, he wanted a place to work on his films uninterrupted, and decided to share his hideaway with others.
-He started collecting vintage trailers, designing each with a unique theme, some inspired by films or bands, some just plain weird.
-With a full recording studio and film editing bay, Hicksville became the perfect place to find your muse.
-Eventually Morgan decided to open Hicksville up as a motel as well, so that people from every occupation could enjoy the magical place he created.
+A longtime admirer of the mysterious and lovely Joshua Tree, he wanted a place to work on his films uninterrupted, and decided to share his hideaway with others.
+He started collecting vintage trailers and designing each according to a unique theme–some inspired by films or bands, some just plain weird.
+With a full recording studio and film-editing bay, Hicksville became the perfect place for many to find their muse.
+Eventually Night decided to open Hicksville up as a motel as well, so that people in every line of work could enjoy the magical place he created.

 Hicksville feels less like a motel and more like a resort.
-The rules are few and simple-Don’t shoot each other with arrows or BBs from the shooting range, don’t smoke anything in the trailers, don’t leave fires unattended, and please don’t have relations in the hot tub on the roof.
-Otherwise, you’re free to play and explore and enjoy all of the weirdness and the wonderfulness that exists within the fence.
-Morgan may even come out and have a drink with you, pulling a beer out of his beer dispensing machine while a never-ending selection of great music plays on the jukebox.
-With every inch of the property painstakingly cared for and meticulously detailed, you truly feel like you have stepped out of reality, and into quite possibly the best movie ever, starring you.
+The rules are few and simple: Don’t shoot each other with arrows or BBs from the shooting range, don’t smoke anything in the trailers, don’t leave fires unattended, and please don’t have relations in the rooftop hot tub.
+Otherwise, you’re free to play, explore, and enjoy all of the weirdness and the wonderfulness that exists within the fence.
+Mr. Night may even come out and have a drink with you, pulling a cold one from his beer-dispensing machine while a never-ending selection of great music plays on the jukebox.
+With every inch of the property painstakingly cared for and meticulously detailed, you truly feel like you have stepped out of reality and into quite possibly the best movie ever–starring you.